 Birmans are known to have one of the most pleasant dispositions of any cat breed.
 They are usually gentle, laid back and docile.
 While playful and affectionate, they tend to be unobtrusive and quiet, not bothering busy owners, and usually spend quite a lot of time lazing around the house.
 One of the more intelligent cat breeds, Birmans require little training and usually have no trouble learning to use the litter box.

 Birmans have soft voices, and tend to only speak if dinner is late in arriving or they have been given insufficient attention that day.
 Birmans love people and are usually accepting of other household pets and children.

 Birman Cat Health

 Birmans are robust, healthy cats that tend to live for 13 years or more.
-They do suffer from hair balls, like most long-haired cats, however.
-But adding a bit of oil to their food can help to prevent this problem.
+They do suffer from hair balls, like most long-haired cats, but adding a bit of oil to their food can help to prevent this problem (use a product formulated specifically for cats when giving supplements).
 Oil products such as Katalax, Laxatone and Petromalt come in flavours cats enjoy, including tuna, malt and liver.

 Adopt a Birman Cat